MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.txt

 > MinecraftClient.exe username password server
 This will automatically connect you to the chosen server.
+To specify a server and ask password interactively, use "" as password.
+To specify offline mode with no password, use "-" as password.

 > MinecraftClient.exe username password server "/mycommand"
 This will automatically send "/mycommand" to the server and close.